Trams in Dresden: Lines

 On all tram lines except lines 4 and 11, a general 10-minute headway is offered on weekdays, extending to 15 minutes on Saturday, Sunday and in the evening.
 On the main routes through the inner city, where different lines intertwine, vehicles run up to every two minutes.
 Line 4, which extends a considerable distance beyond the city boundary to the towns of Radebeul, Coswig and Weinböhla, operates the standard 10 or 15 minute interval service as far as Radebeul West, and a 30-minute service beyond that to Coswig and Weinböhla.
 Line 11 is running every 7 to 8 minutes during peak hours.

 Rolling stock

-As of 2023, Dresden's tram fleet was made up of 166 modern tramsets (with 31 older trams).
-Most of the trams operating in Dresden are articulated low floor cars, of two different basic designs, each of which has several variants.
+As of 2023, Dresden's tram fleet is made up of 199 modern tramsets.
+All trams operating in Dresden are articulated low floor cars, of two different basic designs, each of which has several variants.

 The first generation of low floor cars was built by Deutsche Waggonbau in Bautzen between 1995 and 2002; both 6 and 8 axle variants exist.
-The second generation of low floor cars have been built since 2003 are Bombardier Flexity Classics, both 8 and 12 axle variants exist.
+The second generation of low floor cars have been built since 2003 are Bombardier Flexity Classics; 8, 10 and 12 axle variants exist.
 The articulated cars vary in length from 30 to 45 m long; all run as single car sets.